 Over several weeks, we were preparing a three-day workshop on transformative tourism – T-Labs – with an expert from Tuscany, Italy.
 Due to the changed circumstances in Slovakia and around the world, however, we found ourselves in a situation where the lecturer could not come and meet us in person, it was simply not safe.
-In order not to endanger anyone, we quickly devised Plan B. In this interview, we are talking to expert Simona Polli of Destination Makers about responsible and transformative travel, long-distance networking, its importance in these times and the unclear future of tourism.
+In order not to endanger anyone, we quickly devised Plan B. In this interview, we are talking to expert Simona Polli of Destination Makers about responsible and transformative travel, long-distance networking, its importance in these times, and the unclear future of tourism.
+Also, here are some useful tips for you, if you are interested in how to practice responsible tourism during COVID-19.

 You shall be a webinar!